SettleMint

 2. Timelock - A deadline after which the settlement expires

-One party generates a secret and shares only the hash (hashlock) with others.
-Settlements on each chain are created with the same hashlock.
-When the secret is revealed on one chain, it becomes public and can be used to execute settlements on all linked chains.
+One party generates a secret and shares only the hash (hashlock) with the other participants.
+The matching settlement on each chain uses the same hashlock.

 The "Armed" state